Chart Color Schemes

 Employment

 Prospect has an educated workforce with diverse sector representation.
-The unemployment rate was 2.2% in the past year, with estimated employment growth of 7.1%.
+The unemployment rate was 2.1% as of September 2025, lower than Greater Sydney's 4.2%.

-As of June 2025, there were 3,268 residents employed, and the unemployment rate was 2.0% lower than Greater Sydney's rate of 4.2%.
-Workforce participation was similar to Greater Sydney's 60.0%.
-Key industries included health care & social assistance, retail trade, and construction.
-The area had a particular employment specialization in transport, postal & warehousing, with an employment share 1.6 times the regional level.
+Employment growth over the past year was estimated at 4.6%.
+Workforce participation in Prospect is similar to Greater Sydney's 60.0%.
+Residents are primarily employed in health care & social assistance, retail trade, and construction.
+The area specializes in transport, postal & warehousing with an employment share of 1.6 times the regional level.

 Frequently Asked Questions - Employment